dolthub/docs/content/products/dolthub/api/database.md

 ## Get details of a pull request

-Here is an example of getting the details of a pull request on the `museum-collections` database, the pull request id is 1.
+This API allows you to retrieve the details of a specific pull request in the `museum-collections`` database.
+In this example, we will retrieve the details of pull request #1.

 Include this `header` in your request.